zerosdev/ZSE-Safelink-JS/README.md

 <b>.safelink()</b>

 Define your safelink URL.
-This option must have value. if not, error will be thrown.
-Example :
+This option must have value. if not, error will be thrown for example :
 <b>.safelink('https://your-safelink.com/go?url=')</b>

 <b>.except()</b>